-- Instructor/Faculty Member

-- Assistant Dean, Undergraduate Nursing Programs

-- Dean, School of Nursing
+- Instructor/Faculty Member - Assistant Dean, Undergraduate Nursing Programs - Dean, School of Nursing - Vice President for Student Engagement and Senior Student Experience Officer

-- Dean of Students

 If you feel that you cannot report an incident of sexual harassment to one of the persons listed above because that person has caused the incident(s), acquiesced to the incident(s), or you otherwise reasonably believe that the person will not address the incident(s), you should report the incident(s) to one of the other persons.
 Each person to whom a report may be made has the responsibility and authority to investigate and act on the report regardless as to who is the accused harasser.

 AUSON may take action as it deems appropriate in order to prevent the recurrence of any sexual harassment or to correct the effects on the charging party and others.
 The action taken by the Nursing School may include subjecting the harassing party to disciplinary action up to and including termination of employment or dismissal from the Nursing School.